ptiwari/DigitRecognition/README.md

 After training is complete the model is saved in minst-mode.h5. </br>

 <b> Inference </b><br/>
 Your can use python inference.py <Raw Image File Name> to run the inference.
 The folder testSample contains the raw image file.
-You can issue following commands for inference: python inference.py testSample/img_67.jpg
+You can issue following commands for inference:<br/>
+  <I> python inference.py testSample/img_67.jpg </I>